In the Wake of Vienna’s Autumn Art Leviathan

 Works by Georg Thanner at House of Spouse, viennacontemporary, 2024

 One can always rely on the fair model to supply both new and historicized painting, no less so in viennacontemporary’s Zone 1 and Context sections, curated respectively by Bruno Mokross and Pernilla Holmes.
 On the whole, theirs were spot-on contributions.
 W&K Wienerroither & Kohlbacher presented Max Weiler (1910–2010), among the last of a generation of dreamy Austrian romantics painting ellipses of abstractions that leaned towards landscape.
-He looked fresh just around the corner from the brash, young, Krebberesque Albert Dietrich (*1997), who killed it at City Galerie, Wien with an ebullient mix of loose blots, scribbles, and stains.
+He looked fresh just around the corner from the brash, young, Krebberesque Albert Dietrich (*1997), who killed it at City Galerie wien with an ebullient mix of loose blots, scribbles, and stains.
 These he combined with deft sculptural latitude, placing found wooden shelves on pedestals all along the wall to frame the whole install as a snug den.
 An insouciant air of total freedom reigned.

 Works by Max Weiler at W&K – Wienerroither & Kohlbacher, viennacontemporary, 2024